 Within this framework, the Sustainable Development Committee’s duties include:

-The Sustainable Development Committee is composed of Virginie Hélias (Chairwoman), Michel Giannuzzi, Bpifrance Investissement (represented by Sébastien Moynot) and Dieter Müller (employee-representative director).
+The Sustainable Development Committee is composed of Ms Virginie Hélias (Chairwoman), Bpifrance Investissement (represented by Mr. Sébastien Moynot), Mr. Michel Giannuzzi, Mr. Xavier Massol and Ms Beatriz Peinado Vallejo.

 The missions of the Strategic Committee are to assist the Board of Directors in the development and implementation of the Group’ strategic orientations.